dejuri/rad/README.md

 Ok, so what now, you can create your repository of packages, install it, and rad will control it, it is good.
 This is the stability.

-You can just make a system built with rad, a Radrix, and i have a project and done some progress.
+You can just make a system built with rad, a Radian, and i have a project and done some progress.
 Good luck, comrade, do what you find needed
 ## License

 [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/)